-Shrewsbury and Freehold Attorneys Help with Workplace Accidents
+New Jersey Attorneys Who Help with Workplace Accidents

-Hurt in Monmouth Or Ocean County?
+Hurt on the Job?
 Call Our Experienced Workers’ Compensation Lawyers

 Medical expenses for treating your injury can add up quickly.
 This comes at a time when you have less money coming in because you can’t work.
 The workers’ compensation system in New Jersey is supposed to cover the cost of your treatment and provide partial wages when you are unable to return to the job.

 The reality is that employers and their insurance companies know how to use the system to their advantage.
 They try to pay you as little as possible.
 Insurance companies may dispute the extent of your injuries or the need for certain treatment.
 They may pressure you into returning to work even though you are still recovering from your injury.

 Experienced Work Injury Lawyers Who Get Results

 That’s why you need a workers’ compensation attorney to fight for your rights.
 Our firm has extensive experience in workers’ compensation law.
 We know how to get the system to work to your advantage.
 Our focus is on building strong cases to help you get all of the benefits you should be receiving.

 In New Jersey, the insurance company representing the employer has the right to direct your treatment.
 They can tell you which doctors, physical therapists and specialists you need to go to for treatment.
 Health-care professionals paid by the insurance companies can make decisions that aren’t in your best interests.